 Did a mobile phone cause your car accident in Dundee City?

 Talking on a mobile phone is a form of driver distraction and has the potential to cause a car accident in Dundee City or indeed in any other part of the UK.
-Using a mobile phone causes:
+Using a mobile phone can cause:

 - Visual (seeing) driver distraction